hasinyeahia/Fundamentals/README.md

 2) Images must be organized in folders by normalized classification in both the "Data Images" and "TestImages" folders (not included in repository due to size).

-2) Models are already trained.
+3) Models are already trained.
 If you wish to retrain them, then for each antibiotic (Carbenicillin / Tobramycin):
-    i) Run all cells in the corresponding preprocessing notebook ii) Run all cells in the corresponding model trainer notebook
+    1) Run all cells in the corresponding preprocessing notebook
+    2) Run all cells in the corresponding model trainer notebook

-3) Accuracy results are available in the "results" subdirectory.
+4) Accuracy results are available in the "results" subdirectory.
 To re-test the classification accuracy for individual models, run the corresponding test notebooks.

-4)To receive classifications on the total original image dataset, run the
-    "Resistance Classification on Total Image Dataset" notebook.
+5) To receive classifications on the total original image dataset, run the "Resistance Classification on Total Image Dataset" notebook.
 The full bacteria dataset must be in "testImages/Bacteria" (not included in repository due to size).